India nuke enrichment plant expansion operational in 2015 - IHS

 India's new Arihant class of submarine is assessed to have an 80-megawatt onboard reactor that contains around 65 kg of uranium.
 One submarine is operational, a second is being built and a third is planned, according to ISIS.

-(Additional reporting by Sanjeev Miglani, Fredrik Dahl and Maria Golovnina; Editing by Jeremy Laurence and Clarence Fernandez)
+(Additional reporting by Sanjeev Miglani, Fredrik Dahl and Maria Golovnina; editing by Jeremy Laurence, Clarence Fernandez and G Crosse)